 Will Prerecorded Video Interviews Be a Go-To Recruitment Tech Tool in 2021?

 Most of us hope 2021 will see the easing of lockdown restrictions and the return of some degree of normalcy.
 Regardless of how the next year plays out, however, one thing is for sure: The pandemic-driven integration of technology into workplace processes is here to stay.
-In the HR world, COVID19 fast-tracked the inevitable shift toward virtual recruitment as a preferred choice over traditional hiring methods.
+In the HR world, COVID19 fast-tracked the inevitable shift toward virtual recruitment as a preferred choice over traditional hiring methods in the job market.

 Video communication platforms like Zoom and Google Meet have been crucial in keeping workers connected and productive while operating remotely.
 While these platforms have been perfect substitutes for in-person team and client meetings, are they really the most efficient tools to facilitate candidate interviews?